-I collected shells and would store them in salt water in old chocolate topping jars until the water went green.
-Assemblage was what I did - cutting and pasting anything I could find.
+I collected shells and stored them in old jars until the water went green.
+Assemblage was an every day activity- cutting and pasting anything I could find.
 I studied textile studies at high school and still love working with textiles, but.my main medium is mosaics using found objects, crockery, recycled tiles and upcycled natural materials.

 I made my first mosaic in 2001.
 Living in regional Victoria and looking at the ground became a habit and a wonder to behold, because of the slate, granite and old broken china and old tiles that could be found in our garden and on bush tracks.

-Over time people became aware of my passion for mosaics and started giving me their chipped, cracked and broken favourite items- china cups, plates, vases, ceramics - you name it.
-I've also been given remnant tiles, excess marble and travertine from pool installations and landscaping projects.
+Over time, people became aware of my passion for mosaics and gave me their chipped, cracked and broken items- china cups, plates, vases, ceramics, remnant tiles, excess marble and travertine from pool installations and landscaping projects.

 Since 2009 I have been mentored by renowned mosaic artist Helen Bodycomb and have attended classes with other mosaic artists and teachers.
 Together with 10 other Australian mosaic artists, I went on a study tour of Italy led by Helen in 2017.

-I strongly believe that making patterns is a strong driver for many of us, its been part of the human condition for thousands of years and making mosaics is a great way to settle the mind, help you focus and bring pleasure to you and the people around you.
+I believe that having a creative life and making patterns is a strong driver for many of us, its been part of the human condition for thousands of years and making mosaics is a great way to settle the mind, help you focus and bring pleasure to you and the people around you.